bdbenton5255/portfolio/README.txt

- Basic wen portfolio project using Python's Django and Bootstrap framework.
+ Basic web portfolio project using Python's Django and Bootstrap framework.